nathanjunzhao/feat_software/README.md

 # feat_software
 Feedback &amp; Evaluation via Automated Tests (FEAT)

-This FEAT software takes the configuration of a function, a properly implemented function, and a number of parameters before generating test cases, testing an inputted experimental function against those cases, and giving both summative and formative assessment on the results.
-It can (and has been) used to grade functionality of student functions in introductory computer science classes.
+This FEAT software takes the configuration of a function, an implementation of that function, and a number of parameters, before generating test cases and testing the inputted function against those cases with respect to the configuration.
+It then gives both summative and formative assessment on the results.
+It has been used to grade functionality of student functions in introductory computer science classes for first-year students.

 -- Methodology --